Last updated on .

 Calle del Medio

-Most of the points of interest lie along Calle del Medio, which is a block from the Albarrada and the river.
+Most of the points of interest inland from the Magdalena River lie along Calle del Medio, which is a block from La Albarrada.
 It’s a busy street that sees lots of action in a few parts.
 Motorcycles zoom by while locals go shopping.
 In other sections, it’s much quieter and more residential.
+I’ll start on the north end near Plaza de San Francisco and work my south.

 Hospital San Juan de Dios

-Starting from north to south, the first point of interest we passed was the Hospital San Juan de Dios.
-Along with the church next door, the hospital was founded in 1550.
-In colonial times, it was funded by a tax on each boat that passed by Mompox along the river.
+The Hospital San Juan de Dios was founded in 1550 along with the church.
+During the Spanish colonial period, it was funded by a tax on each boat that passed Mompox along the river.
 It’s considered to be the oldest hospital in the Americas still operating in its original building.

 House of the Apostles

-Just further south is the House of the Apostles (Casa de los Apóstoles).
+A few steps away is the House of the Apostles (Casa de los Apóstoles).
 It was once the mansion of a wealthy shipping family.
-Inside are images of the 12 apostles and Jesus at the Last Supper.
+Inside are images of the Twelve Apostles and Jesus at the Last Supper.
 The house was closed when we walked by.

 Plaza de la Libertad